About this Degree

 What you will learn

-In any given semester, you will find courses that explore the sweep of American and British literature, as well as more specialized offerings in linguistics, film, and creative writing.
-The majority of our courses are taught in a discussion format with great attention paid to the nuances of language and style.
+In any given semester, you will find courses that explore the sweep of American and British literature, as well as more specialized offerings in media, film, and creative writing.
+Most of our courses are taught in a discussion format with great attention paid to the nuances of language and style.
 In 2007 the faculty of the English department voted to recommend that our literature and writing courses should include at least twenty pages of writing, ideally a mixture of high- and low-stakes assignments.
-Such assignments might include timed examinations, blog or journal postings, one-page response papers, five- to seven-page argumentative essays, annotated bibliographies, research-intensive papers, web-sites, short stories, poems and other forms of writing.
+Such assignments might include essay examinations, blog or journal postings, one-page response papers, five- to seven-page argumentative essays, annotated bibliographies, research-intensive papers, web-sites, short stories, poems and other forms of writing.

-If you want to conentrate your major work we have eleven different Areas of Emphasis that you may elect to pursue:
+If you want to concentrate your major work we have a dozen different Areas of Emphasis that you may elect to pursue:

-English Language Studies is a sister-concentration to Linguistics.
-In this track, you will examine how English as a language functions and the interplay between language and literature.
-Contact: Dr. William Kretzschmar.
+English Language Studies examines how English as a language functions and the interplay between language and literature.

-Advanced Studies in English has been dubbed the "Grad School Track" by our majors.
-This concentration will prepare you for continuing your Studies at the Graduate and Professional levels, whether in Law, Business, Medical school or other programs.
+Advanced Studies in English has been dubbed the “Grad School Track” by our majors.
+This concentration will prepare you for continuing your studies at the Graduate and Professional levels, whether in Law, Business, Medical school or other programs.
 The track helps specifically with preparation for the GRE subject test in English, emphasizing literary theory, advanced writing, and historical coverage.
-Contact: Dr. Sujata Iyengar .

 Interdisciplinary Renaissance Studies will bring out your latent English nerd.
-If you love all things Renaissance -- history or the languages or even the fashions -- this cross-departmental concentration provides the ultimate foundation in Renaissance (or Early Modern) Studies.
-Contact: Dr. Sujata Iyengar .
+If you love all things Renaissance — history or the languages or even the fashions — this cross-departmental concentration provides the ultimate foundation in Renaissance (or Early Modern) Studies.

 Other Academic Information